ylhyra/icelandic-inflections/docs/README.md

-Icelandic inflections 🇮🇸
+# Icelandic inflections 🇮🇸

-This is an application programming interface for receiving the inflections (conjugations and declensions) of Icelandic words, either as a list or in a tabular form.
+This is an interface for receiving the inflections (conjugations and declensions) of Icelandic words, both as a list and as HTML tables.

 The dataset is the *[Database of Modern Icelandic Inflection](https://bin.arnastofnun.is/DMII/LTdata/k-format/)* (DMII), or *Beygingarlýsing íslensks nútímamáls* (BÍN), by the Árni Magnússon Institute for Icelandic Studies.
 The author and editor of DMII is [Kristín Bjarnadóttir](https://www.arnastofnun.is/is/stofnunin/starfsfolk/kristin-bjarnadottir). <small>([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/))</small>